cerebral/cerebral/docs/advanced/computed.md

 )
 ```

 In this example we have items with an array of user ids.
 We create a computed taking in **itemKey** as a prop, extracts the item and then iterates the userIds to grab the actual users.
 Now this computed will only recalculate when the item updates or any of the users grabbed.
-It will not update if any other users update, which would be the case if you were depending on the users state.
+It will not update if any other users update, which would be the case if you were depending on the users state itself.

 ```marksy
 <Info>